 6. Returned Checks: In accordance with N.C.G.S.
 25-3-506, the University will charge a $25 service charge for any check (paper/ACH) denied or returned.

 E. Safeguarding Funds

 Each department or unit is responsible for the safeguarding of funds it receives on behalf of the University.
 Currency, coins, and checks must be kept in a secure, locked drawer or box, preferably in a safe or vault, until deposited with the University Cashier’s Office.
 Refer to University Policy 602.3, Petty Cash & Change Fund Policy.
 Access to keys to Cash boxes and restricted files must be limited to a minimum number of essential employees.
 Safes and vaults must not be left unlocked or in a “set” position when unattended.
 Money must never be left in a Cash drawer overnight.
 In the event of a loss or theft of funds, failure to follow this Policy may result in the department covering the loss from departmental trust funds, along with the rescindment of Cash collection abilities.
-All losses or thefts must be reported immediately to both Campus Police and the University Controller.
+All losses or thefts must be reported immediately to both Campus Police and the University Bursar.

 Amounts collected by the University Cashier’s Office will be reconciled by General Accounting to the amounts deposited and posted to the University accounting system on a daily basis.
 Departments must reconcile their receipts at the time of deposit, and reconcile deposits to the University accounting system at least monthly.
 These procedures are necessary to ensure that all funds deposited into the University’s bank are properly recorded in the general ledger system and to detect any data entry errors, bank errors, or employee theft.